Santa Ana Insurance Bad Faith Lawyer

 Dealing with insurance companies after a personal injury accident isn’t easy.
 It becomes substantially more difficult when the company deals unjustly with victims.
 Insurance “bad faith” refers to circumstances in which an insurance company denies coverage of a car accident or other injury claim without proper grounds for doing so.
 If you believe you’re the victim of insurance bad faith in Santa Ana, Irvine, or Anaheim, retain an attorney.
-You may be able to sue the insurer for additional damages.
+You may be able to sue the insurer for additional damages, so contact a Santa Ana injury attorney.
 Bentley & More, LLP, is an Orange County law firm you can count on to fearlessly go up against major insurance companies.

 Individual Disability Insurance

 The Bureau of Labor Statistics reports that about 17.9% of people with disabilities in 2016 were employed.
 Individual disability insurance (IDI) is a coverage option that lets workers protect their incomes in the event of a disability.
 It is an individually owned insurance policy that replaces a percentage of the policyholder’s income, commissions, and/or bonuses if the policyholder sustains an injury or illness that prevents him/her from returning to work.
 With most IDI policies, it does not matter if the injury occurred in or out of work.

 IDI provides monthly benefits to qualifying policyholders, so they can focus on recovery without worrying about interruptions in income.
 Insurance companies are infamous for treating disability and IDI claimants unfairly when it comes to fulfilling their policies.
 Insurers may try to make an offer that is much less than what the claimant is eligible for or deny an IDI claim outright.
 If you’ve done your part, paid your premiums, and conducted yourself professionally, you expect the same level of integrity from your insurer.
 Sadly, this isn’t always the case.